What is Open Access?

 Read more at The Association of Research Libraries' official website.

-Come back soon to see archived webinar: Protect Your Patrons from Predatory Publishers with presenter Jeffrey Beall.
+See archived webinar: Protect Your Patrons from Predatory Publishers with presenter Jeffrey Beall (now available, below)

 To celebrate Open Access Week in 2013, Scholar Commons and ResearchOne at the University of South Florida together with NASIG (the North American Serials Interest Group), have teamed up to present this free webinar.
-This webinar will provide an overview of the issues related to scholarly open-access publishing of importance to academic librarians, focusing on the unintended consequences such as predatory publishers and their abuse of the gold open-access model.
+It presents an overview of the issues related to scholarly open-access publishing of importance to academic librarians, focusing on the unintended consequences such as predatory publishers and their abuse of the gold open-access model.

 NEW!
 10/18/13 Elsevier webinar on open access publishing